-A step by step explanation of Linear Regression Algorithm.
+A step by step explanation of the Linear Regression Algorithm.

 So Let's start without wasting much time.

-Before directly going deep into Linear regression algorithm.
+Before directly going deep into the Linear regression algorithm.

 Let us first understand